1Password/for-open-source/README.md

 ### PKIjs

-PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
+PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP, and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins. https://github.com/PeculiarVentures/PKI.js

 ### canvas.place